 The UN checkpoint is on a strip of land between Greek and Turkish fields near the village of Pergamos.
 The potential for trouble arises when persons carrying arms are sighted by the Irish soldiers, regardless of what side they come from.
 The soldiers engage with them and request that they return to their villages.

-O'Kelly points out that Irish was used as a secret code in the Congo, but Todd tells him they weren't long cracking it.
+Kevin O'Kelly points out that Irish was used as a secret code in the Congo, but Lieutenant Todd tells him they were not long cracking it.

 An RTÉ News report broadcast on 5 May 1964.
 The reporter is Kevin O'Kelly.